mbuchber/SEE-KID/README.md

-# SEE-KID
+# SEE-KID (Software-Engineering Environment for Knowledge-based Eye-Motility Diagnostics)

-Software-Engineering Environment for Knowledge-based Eye-Motility Diagnostics The research project SEE-KID was carried out at the RISC Software GmbH, Research Unit Medical-Informatics.
-RISC Software is a non-profit public funded research organisation owned by the RISC Institute (Research Institute for Symbolic Computation) of the University of Linz.
+The research project SEE-KID was carried over almost 21 years within different organizations.
+* University of Applied Sciences, Department for Software-Engineering for Medicine, Hagenberg Upper Austria (1998 - 2002)
+* Upper Austrian Research GmbH (2003 - 2007)
+* RISC Software GmbH, Research Unit Medical-Informatics (2008 - 2019)

 SEE-KID provides a software system SEE++ which implements a biomechanical, interactive 3D simulation of the human eye and its muscles.
 The SEE++ software can simulate common surgical eye muscle operations (transposition, shortening etc.) in a graphical interactive way that is familiar to an experienced surgeon.

 The SEE++ software is now freely available for download.